 License Plate of the Vehicle – Vehicles must be parked on campus in such a way that the license plate faces the drive lane.

 Permit Display –Most permits are virtual, using the license as the parking credential.
 Under special circumstances, parking passes/permits will be issued.
 These parking passes/permits must be displayed according to the parking regulations or special instructions provided by Parking Services.
 These passes/permits are not considered valid unless displayed correctly on the vehicle.

 Lost/Stolen Permit – If your permit is lost or stolen, you must come in to Parking Services and file a lost/stolen report.
 A replacement permit will then be issued; there is a fee for replacement permits.

-Permit Returns – Student withdrawing from UD or faculty and staff terminating employment should return their permits and consult with Parking Services to determine eligibility for refunds.
+Permit Returns – Student withdrawing from UD or faculty and staff terminating employment should cancel or return their permits and consult with Parking Services to determine eligibility for refunds.

 Campus Speed Limit- Unless otherwise posted, the campus-wide speed limit is 15 miles per hour.

 Safety – All vehicles must be operated in a safe manner, and vehicle operators must obey all traffic control devices on campus.
 Vehicles parked against the flow of traffic may be cited for unsafe operation of a motor vehicle.

 Pedestrians – Pedestrians will be given the right of way at all crosswalks.

 Lot Restrictions- University parking lots are restricted, a permit is required at all times, and permitted vehicles are expected to follow the individual lot restrictions during the hours posted at the lot entrances.